 The stage for the Liberty Affair was set in the spring of 1768.
 Boston smuggler Daniel Malcolm approached the British customs officials overseeing the port of Boston.

 Now, however, the word was out.
 The lax days of accepting a bribe and letting cargo come ashore untaxed were over.
 The Liberty Affair was about to begin.

-The Liberty Affair
+Seeds of The Liberty Affair

 John Hancock, one of the wealthiest men in Massachusetts, next came into the sight of the new customs agents.
 Hancock’s vessel the Lydia sailed into port in April and the customs officers tried to board it and search it.

 Hancock demanded to see warrants authorizing the men to search his vessel.
 When they couldn’t produce them, the customs officials were asked to leave.

 On May 9, 1768 the board got another chance.
-Hancock’s ship the Liberty came in to port loaded with Madeira wine.
+Hancock’s ship the Liberty came into port loaded with Madeira wine.
 Again, customs officers visited the ship – this time with the proper papers.
-The ship was off loaded and Hancock paid his customs.
+The ship was offloaded and Hancock paid his customs.
 But the commissioners thought, as in the Malcolm case, the shipment seemed small – 25 casks of wine – about a quarter of the ship’s capacity.

 This Romney wasn’t there to defend the colonials; it was there to police them.
 The Romney’s captain, John Corner, had been ordered to do nothing to inflame the colonists and to make sure his sailors behaved.

 Corner, however, had requirements of his own.
 His ship needed men, and he began pressing (essentially kidnapping) sailors on in-bound ships into service.
-As word spread, even honest vessels, let along smugglers, stayed away from the port of Boston, fearful of losing seamen.
+As word spread, even honest vessels, let alone smugglers, stayed away from the port of Boston, fearful of losing seamen.

-Historians have tended to credit Kirk’s revised story, supposing that it was the British military presence, as well as the unexpected death of the ship’s captain, Marshall, that emboldened him to talk.
+Historians have tended to credit Kirk’s revised story, supposing that it was the British military presence, as well as the unexpected death of the ship’s captain, John Marshall, that emboldened him to talk.

 Comptroller Benjamin Hallowell urged him to seize the Liberty instead, and Harrison enlisted the crew of the Romney for assistance.
 With his son and Hallowell for support, Harrison walked to the wharf.
-The smuggler Malcolm and a handful of men were startled to see Harrison boarding the vessel and making preparations to seize it.
+The smuggler Daniel Malcolm and a handful of men were startled to see Harrison boarding the vessel and making preparations to seize it.
 Malcolm argued that Harrison should at least wait for Hancock to arrive before taking action.

 An outraged crowd of up to 3,000 people began searching the city for Harrison and Hallowell.
 When they couldn’t find the men, they satisfied themselves with shattering the windows on his house.
 When they returned to the harbor, the mob decided to respond to Harrison’s actions in kind.

-Unable to negotiate the return of his vessel, Hancock, defended by John Adams, was later cleared of smuggling charges as the evidence against him was so flimsy.
-The event, however, would set the tone for the greater unrest to come.
+Unable to negotiate the return of his vessel, Hancock, defended by John Adams, was later cleared of smuggling charges.
+The evidence against him in the Liberty Affair was simply too flimsy.